 Instructions

 - Turn the tortilla dough out onto a lightly floured surface.
-Knead for 2 minutes and divide dough into 8 portions.
-Shape each portion into a ball then press each rounded ball of tortilla dough flat with the palm of your hand.
+Knead for 2 minutes and divide the dough into 8 portions.
+Shape each portion into a ball, then press each rounded ball of tortilla dough flat with the palm of your hand.
 Cover with a warm, damp kitchen towel and allow the dough to rest for about 10-15 minutes.

 - Use a rolling pin or tortilla press to make a round, thin tortilla.
 Set rolled tortillas aside without stacking them (as they tend to stick together).

-- Preheat a large skillet or frying pan to medium high heat, and use a heat resistant basting brush to coat the surface with vegetable oil.
-Place each rolled out tortilla in the skillet or frying pan one at a time.
+- Preheat a large skillet or frying pan to medium-high heat, and use a heat-resistant basting brush to coat the surface with vegetable oil.
+Place each rolled-out tortilla in the skillet or frying pan one at a time.

 Notes